-The Golf Environment Awards (GEAs) have been a part of the golf industry for twenty-three years, but how much do you really know about the awards and are you fully aware of the benefits of applying?
-STRI environment consultant, Nicole Beckett, explains it all.
+The Golf Environment Awards (GEAs) have been a part of the golf industry for twenty-four years, but how much do you really know about the awards and are you fully aware of the benefits of applying?

 Environmental excellence on the golf course